 We are committed to providing an education of the highest quality for all our pupils and endeavour to provide an environment where all pupils feel valued and welcome.
 Parents and pupils play a part in making our school so successful.
 Every child has a right to access the education to which he/she is entitled.
-Parents and teachers share the responsibility for supporting and promoting excellent school attendance and punctuality for all.
+Parents and school have a joint interest to support and promote excellent school attendance and punctuality for all.
 It is our duty to consistently strive to achieve a goal of 100% attendance for all children.

-Every opportunity will be used to convey to pupils and their parents or carers the importance of regular and punctual attendance.
+Every opportunity e.g. Newsletters, school reports, parents' evening, school website and social media will be used to convey to pupils and their parents or carers the importance of regular and punctual attendance.